Find out more about liver shunt disease in chihuahuas

 What are the symptoms?

 Symptoms can include tiredness and weakness, head pressing, disorientation and episodes of eyesight problems’, excess weeing and drooling.
 Symptoms are often neurological because of the toxins in the blood affecting the central nervous system.
 It can also affect the gut and cause urological problems.
 Symptoms may appear after a high protein meal.
+In the event that you observe any of these symptoms, it would be advisable to take your furry friend to a Veterinarian, as early diagnosis means higher chances of a quick recovery.

 How can it be treated?